sellingcabohomes/blog.sellingcabo.homes/about.markdown

 **If you're hunting for unicorns, I'm not your guy.** You know what I mean - beachfront property for $300K, luxury estates at starter condo prices, or that "perfect deal" that doesn't exist in reality.
 I won't waste your time or mine chasing fantasies.

 **If you want to go house shopping without knowing what you actually want or can afford, you won't like me.** I have an education-first approach.
 That means we start by filtering through your own thoughts about what you really want versus what you think you want.
-Then we cover the legal framework, true costs, fideicomiso trusts, and what you REALLY need to know before we look at a single property.
+Then we cover the legal framework, <a href="https://blog.sellingcabo.homes/2025/08/14/Los-Cabos-Closing-Costs-2025-The-Hidden-Costs-That-Could-Derail-Your-Dream-(And-How-to-Budget-Like-a-Pro).html" target="_blank">true costs</a>, <a href="https://blog.sellingcabo.homes/2025/08/20/Fideicomiso-PART-II-The-Fideicomiso-Decoded-Your-Complete-Guide-to-Secure-Mexican-Real-Estate-Ownership.html" target="_blank">fideicomiso trusts</a>, and what you REALLY need to know before we look at a single property.

 Most Cabo real estate agents will show you 20 houses hoping something sticks.
 I'd rather spend time understanding your actual needs and show you 3 perfect matches in the right Los Cabos neighborhoods.
 Some people find this process annoying.
 Those people work with other agents.

 **If you're not already in love with Los Cabos, I'll probably turn you away.** I only work with people who already know they want to be here.
 If you need convincing that Cabo is amazing, you're not ready for me.

-**So Why Should You Care About My Opinion?**
+## So Why Should You Care About My Opinion?

 Fair question.
 Here's my story: